-- · Running legs and running feet
+- Running legs and running feet

 - Swim legs

 - Biking legs and cycling feet

 - Rock-climbing legs and feet

 - Shower legs

 - Ski legs and feet

 - "House" leg a basic leg just functional enough to get around the house, use the bathroom, etc.

-Talk to your prosthetist if you are interested in an activity-specific prosthetic device.
+Ask your prosthetist if you are interested in an activity-specific prosthetic device.
+Keep in mind that most insurance carriers may not pay for a secondary leg.